TheCollegeHub/azure-test-track/README.md

 `ADO_PERSONAL_ACCESS_TOKEN:` Your Azure DevOps personal access token with the necessary permissions.

+`ADO_COMPANY_EMAIL:` Your Azure DevOps Email with the necessary permissions.

 ## Usage
 One of the main methods of this package is createTestRunByExecution, which allows you to create a test run and update results based on a provided test plan name and test result file.